• Recruitment Solutions

 A travel nurse reviewing notes on a tablet

-Travel nurses were essential to supplement staffing levels when the patient census surged across the country due to the pandemic.
-Incentivized by lucrative pay, travel nurses entered high-risk environments where COVID ran rampant.
+Travel nurses were essential to supplement staffing levels when patient census surged across the country.
+Incentivized by lucrative pay, travel nurses entered high-risk environments, providing critical support when COVID-19 was rampant.

 The Problem with Travel Nurses in Health Systems

-While hiring travel nurses was a model once successful in filling temporary positions, hospitals and lawmakers argue that travel nursing agencies are now “capitalizing on the current labor shortage to increase their profits.”
+While hiring travel nurses was a model once successful in filling temporary positions, the current landscape presents significant challenges.
+Hospitals and lawmakers argue that travel nursing agencies are now “capitalizing on the current labor shortage to increase their profits,” placing undue financial strain on healthcare systems.

 The Importance of Full-Time Nurses

 Quantum Workplace shares that a lack of stability in the workplace can prevent an employee's ability to focus, adapt, and thrive.
-Not only does this instability create a feeling of physical insecurity, it also plays a psychological role, affecting an employee's ability to trust in an organization's future.
-This distrust does nothing to help employee retention.
+This instability not only creates a sense of physical insecurity but also affects psychological well-being, leading to distrust in the organization's future.
+Such distrust can significantly impact employee retention, as staff may feel uncertain about their long-term prospects.

 • Topics: